bergesinstitute/graf-method/book-1-unit-5.md

 # Spanish personal A

 Whenever the object of the action (the one receiving it) is a person or a pet, we must use the preposition *a* right after the verb:

     Amo Madrid.
 VS Amo a María.

     Odio la canción.
 VS Odio a Pedro.

-# Spanish prepositions: con (with) and sin (without)
+# Spanish prepositions con and sin

     Con - with